imagitama/derail-valley-mod-toolbar/README.md

 2. In your mod's `Load` register your mod and add your controls
 3. Run game!

-_Note: label is only used when you don't specify an icon and it is abbreviated (eg. "Universal JATO" becomes "UT" and "Utilities" becomes "UT")._
+_Note: label is only used when you don't specify an icon and it is abbreviated (eg. "Universal JATO" becomes "UJ" and "Utilities" becomes "UT")._

 Simple panel: